Politics of Finland: Government

-The Government is made up of the Prime Minister and other ministers for the various ministries of the central government as well as an ex officio member, the Chancellor of Justice.
+The Government is made up of the Prime Minister and other ministers for the ministries of the central government as well as an ex officio member, the Chancellor of Justice.
 Ministers are not obliged to be members of Parliament and need not be formally identified with any political party.

 The Government produces most of the material that the Parliament deals with, such as proposals for new laws or legislative reforms, and the annual budget.
 The ministers each direct their ministries with relative independence.
 The current cabinet has 19 ministers in 12 ministries.
 The number of ministers can be decided by the Government.

 The Prime Minister's Office and eleven other ministries make up the Government of Finland.

-The head of government is the Prime Minister, currently Sanna Marin.
+The head of government is the Prime Minister, currently Petteri Orpo.
 The Prime Minister designate is subject to election by the Parliament and subsequent appointment by the President of Finland.
 All the ministers shall be Finnish citizens, known to be honest and competent.